We earn a commission for products purchased through some links in this article.

 25 weeks pregnant: Fetal development

 Your baby measures 34.6cm and weighs around 660 grams.
 Their spine structure is continuing to develop, nostrils are open and ears are working perfectly.
 They are also swallowing tiny amounts of amniotic fluid which can give them hiccups.
 You’ll know when they have them because you’ll feel them jerking around.
+They’ll be growing at a rate of around 1cm a week and over the next five weeks they’ll put on around 300g in weight.

 25 weeks pregnant: The changes you should make